shardeum/json-rpc-server/README.md

 GET `/log/startTxCapture` this endpoint set the config value to true which control whether to capture incoming txs and store in database.

-GET `/log/stopRPCCapture` this endpoint set the config value to false which control whether to capture incoming rpc interface call stat and store in database
+GET `/log/stopRPCCapture` this endpoint set the config value to false which control whether to capture incoming rpc interface call stat and store in database.

 GET `/log/startRPCCapture` this endpoint set the config value to true which control whether to capture rpc interface call stat and store in database.

-GET `/log/stopTxCapture` this endpoint set the config value to false which control whether to capture incoming txs and store in database
+GET `/log/stopTxCapture` this endpoint set the config value to false which control whether to capture incoming txs and store in database.

-GET `/cleanStatTable` this endpoint trigger purging of table that store interface stats
+GET `/log/cleanStatTable` this endpoint trigger purging of table that store interface stats.

-GET `/cleanTxTable` this endpoint trigger purging of table that store transaction logging
+GET `/log/cleanTxTable` this endpoint trigger purging of table that store transaction logging.

+GET `/counts` this endpoint emits the nestedCounters report as an array.

+GET `/counts-reset` this endpoint resets the internal nestedCounters object.

+GET `/api/subsribe` this endpoint changes the subscribed validator node to the ip and port specified in the `ip` and `port` query parameters.

 # Health Check